This lesson is a lot of fun.

 before you begin crafting your solution.

-You also may want to consider odd and even length String
+You also may want to consider odd and even length Strings separately.

 Joy Buolamwini is a self-described poet of code who, through her art, voice, and research, is drawing attention to important social implications of the widespread use of artificial intelligence.
 Watch her speak for herself, in words both beautiful and powerful: